rana/ora/README.md

 and `Statement`. `ResultSetConfig` may be set in a `StatementConfig`.

-Setting `StatementConfig` on `Environment`, `Server`, `Session` or `Statement`, cascades the `StatementConfig` to all current and future descendent structs.
+Setting `StatementConfig` on `Environment`, `Server`, `Session` or `Statement` cascades the `StatementConfig` to all current and future descendent structs.
 An `Environment` may contain multiple `Servers`.
 A `Server` may contain multiple `Sessions`.
 A `Session` may contain multiple `Statements`.
 A `Statement` may contain multiple `ResultSets`.